A small cow held behind a crate in a factory farm, eating or drinking out of a blue bowl, looking toward the camera.

 In 2019, beef cows’ feed consisted of 57% corn and 21% DDGs.
 Adding DDGs to corn’s share represented roughly 80% of all feed tonnage given to beef cows in 2019.

 Like dairy cows, beef cows are given some hay and grass.
 It also makes up a smaller percentage than corn, soy, and DDGs.
-In 2019, beef cows consumed 59.7 million tons of alfalfa and hays compared to 107.7 million tons of corn products, 2.5 million tons of soybean products, and 13.9 million tons DDGs.
+In 2019, beef cows consumed 59.7 million tons of alfalfa and hays compared to 107.7 million tons of corn products, 2.5 million tons of soybean products, and 13.9 million tons of DDGs.

 The issue with corn and soybeans doesn’t stop there.
 These human-edible row crops could be fed to humans.
 Rather, they are farmed and produced at behemoth rates.
 Raising billions of land animals in the US each year consumes billions of pounds of human-edible crops and millions of acres of cropland–an inefficient system that puts our environment, wildlife, health, and food security at risk.
 For example, the massive use of pesticides and herbicides in corn production is directly contributing to the loss of biodiversity in the United States.
 In our Collateral Damage report, it was found that in 2018, 171.5 million pounds of glyphosate (a common herbicide) were applied to corn and soy in the US.
 Nearly 100.8 million pounds is allocated to animal feed production.
 Due to the absurd amount of glyphosate use, monarch butterflies are just one species finding their habitats ruined and their population on the path to extinction.